opatricpires/www-template/README.md

 ## Welcome ✌🏽

-If you're here you probably are searching for a next template and you find it. 🥳 This is my template, I usually use it in my personal projects and some company projects.
+If you're here you probably are searching for a next template and you find it. 🥳 This is my simple template, I usually use it in my personal projects and some company projects.

 ## What's inside 📦

 - Next.js
 - Typescript
-- Styled-components
-- Styled-icons
-- Styled-media-query
-- Storybook;
-- React-testing-library;
-- Jest;
 - Prettier;
 - Eslint;
 - Lint-staged;